nano713/pymarkdown/README.md

 # pymarkdown

 # bib2md.py
-BibTeX to Markdown Converter
+BibTeX to Markdown Converter for Hugo

-This Python script converts a BibTeX bibliography file into a Markdown file.
+This Python script is originally intended to be used with Hugo, a popular static site generator.
+It converts a BibTeX bibliography file into a Markdown file that can be used to create a bibliography page on a Hugo website.
 The entries in the Markdown file are sorted by year in descending order and formatted in a specific style.

 ## Dependencies